 - You will be placed in a waiting area or cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- You have to answer some simple questions, such as what is your legal name, your address, birthdate and an emergency contact person.
+- You have to answer some simple questions, such as what your legal name is, your address, birthdate and an emergency contact person.

 - You will also be asked about your medical and mental history.

 - You will be given an inmate number.